tage64/chess-cli/doc/manual.md

 Chess-CLI can read and write [PGN files][15].
 Note that the paths to files in the following commands are relative to the working directory of Chess-CLI.
-So if you enter "load foo.pgn", Chess-CLI will try to open a file named "foo.pgn" in the same directory as where the Chess-CLI executable was started.
+So if you enter "load -f foo.pgn", Chess-CLI will try to open a file named "foo.pgn" in the same directory as where the Chess-CLI executable was started.

 #### Load